-After requesting competitive bids for the Bonds, the District accepted the bid resulting in the lowest net effective interest rate, which bid was tendered by SAMCO Capital Markets, Inc. (the "Underwriter") bearing the interest rates shown on the cover page hereof, at a price of 97.8865% of the par value thereof plus accrued interest to the date of delivery which resulted in a net effective interest rate of 2.415909%, as calculated pursuant to Chapter 1204 of the Texas Government Code, as amended (the IBA method).
+After requesting competitive bids for the Bonds, the District accepted the bid resulting in the lowest net effective interest rate, which bid was tendered by SAMCO Capital Markets, Inc. (the "Underwriter") bearing the interest rates shown on the cover page hereof, at a price of 97.90% of the par value thereof which resulted in a net effective interest rate of 2.566698%, as calculated pursuant to Chapter 1204 of the Texas Government Code, as amended (the IBA method).